firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/controller_setup.md

   - Koxx’s logs showed phase current clipping once battery limits were reached around 25–30 km/h and that hard regen pulses add ≈5 °C to the stator, highlighting why current math and temperature logging must be reviewed together after every tune change.[^3]
 - Treat field-weakening as a high-speed tool only; riders are still seeing 20–40 km/h gains but warn that the extra current draw demands tight temperature monitoring and duty-cycle triggers so launch torque and controller temps stay manageable.[^4]
 - Dual Spintend crews treat 120–130 A phase per motor (≈160 A ABS max) as the realistic ceiling; if a hub “stutters” above ~85 A, assume a blown MOSFET or loose phase and inspect wiring or rerun sensorless detection before simply lowering limits.[^5]
+- When ABS faults trip at modest battery current, raise the absolute-current ceiling to roughly 1.5× the phase limit so regen spikes and launch surges stop tripping protections while keeping the controller inside its thermal window.[^abs_ratio]

 ## Thermal Management & Regen Safety